SeunghoonLee1/seunghoonlee1.github.io/README.md

 * What do you value in a career?
 What are the most important parts (rank if you feel its appropriate)?
   - The most important factor that I consider in a career is whether I enjoy doing it.
 Even if such tasks might take a lot of time and effort, as long as I find it enjoyable, I will be satisfied with the job.
+  - Employee's welfare is also critical.
+One thing that I felt while taking computer science courses in college and doing projects, it was inefficient to work on a desk for hours without break.
+Instead, having a break when I get stuck on a problem often helped me to come up with an idea that could solve the issues.
+That is why I try to give myself a break during the works and go to a differnt computer in the library and continue the work.
+I hope the company also respects these and provides a flexible working environment.
+  - Wage is also a important factor.
+Since software engineers put considerable efforts and time into a project, I believe appropriate wage wil provide motivation to the developers.

 * What is the ideal industry you would like to work in?
 Be as specific as you can (i.e. mobile apps, video game design, etc.)
+  - I would like to work in game industries.
+To be specific, I want to participate in online game developing companies.
+I enjoy playing online computer games from childhood to now.
+The bugs in games often annoys me as a player.
+Thus as a game developer, I would like to build my own game and debug any issues by playing the game I built.

 * What job title is the closest to your ideal career? (i.e. Full-Stack developer, Technical Art Director, etc.)

 * How does that industry/job title align with what you value in a career?